FaiLuReH3Ro/FaiLuReH3Ro/README.md

 <h2>About</h2>

-<p>I am a graduate student majoring in Information Technology & Management at UTD.</p>
+I am a graduate student at The University of Texas at Dallas pursuing a Master’s in Information Technology and Management, specializing in data analysis.
+With skills in Python, SQL, and data visualization, I will transform data into actionable insights.
+Additionally, I have experience with UX Design and front-end development through my undergraduate studies.

 <h2>👨🏻‍💻 Data Analysis/Science Projects</h2>